-- I. It is the policy of Louisiana Healthcare Connections that pancreas transplantation is medically necessary when meeting all of the following: - A. Member/enrollee has one of the following: - Diagnosis of diabetes mellitus requiring insulin (members/enrollees with requirements for insulin over one unit/kg should be closely evaluated as they may be less likely to benefit from pancreas transplant compared to those with lower insulin doses); - 2.
-Diagnosis of exocrine pancreatic insufficiency; - 3.
-A requirement for the procurement or transplantation of a pancreas as part of a multiple organ transplant for technical reasons; - B. Does not have ANY of the following contraindications:^{2,8} - 1.
+- I. It is the policy of Louisiana Healthcare Connections that a-pancreas transplantation is medically necessary when meeting all of the following: - A. Member/enrollee has one of the following - 1.
+Diagnosis of diabetes mellitus requiring insulin (members/enrollees with requirements for insulin over one unit/kg should be closely evaluated as they may be less likely to benefit from pancreas transplant compared to those with lower insulin doses) - 2.
+Diagnosis of exocrine pancreatic insufficiency - 3.
+A requirement for the procurement or transplantation of a pancreas as part of a multiple organ transplant for technical reasons - B. Does not have ANY of the following contraindications: ^{2,8} - A.C.
+Medical therapy for condition does not exist or has failed; - B.D.
+Diagnosis of diabetes mellitus, as demonstrated by one of the following: - 1.
+Dependent on insulin and C-peptide value ≤ 2 ng/mL; - 2.
+Dependent on insulin and C-peptide value ≥ 2 ng/mL and BMI ≤ maximal allowable value (i.e., < 30 to 35 kg/m2, depending on transplant center); - C. Does not have ANY of the following contraindications: - 1.
 Malignancy with high risk of recurrence or death related to cancer; - 2.
 Glomerular filtration rate < 40 mL/min/1.73m2 unless being considered for multiorgan transplant; - 3.
 Stroke, acute coronary syndrome, or myocardial infarction (excluding demand ischemia) within 30 days; - 4.
 Acute liver failure, or cirrhosis with portal hypertension or synthetic dysfunction unless being considered for multi-organ transplant; - 5.
-Septic shock; - 6.
-Active infection with highly virulent and/or resistant microbes that are poorly controlled pre-transplant; - 7.
-Active tuberculosis infection; - 8.
-HIV infection with detectable viral load; unless all of the following are noted: - a.
-CD4 cell count >200 cells/mm3; - b.
-Absence of active AIDS-defining opportunistic infection (unless treated efficaciously or prevented, can be included on the heart transplant waiting list) or malignancy; - c.
-Member/enrollee is currently on effective ART (antiretroviral therapy); - 9.
-Progressive cognitive impairment;
+Acute renal failure with rising creatinine or on dialysis and low likelihood of recovery;

+- 6. Septic shock;

+- 7. Chronic ActiveAcute infection with highly virulent and/or resistant microbes that are poorly controlled pre-transplant;

+- 8. Active tuberculosis infection;